RedBetta/AC_Cheat/README.md

 # AC_Cheat
-A fully featured cheat for Assault Cube
+A simple aimbot & ESP cheat for Assault Cube